visaacceptance/agent-toolkit/README.md

 # Visa Acceptance Agent Toolkit

-The Visa Acceptance Agent Toolkit enables popular agent frameworks including OpenAI's Agent SDK, Vercel's AI SDK, and Model Context Protocol (MCP) to integrate with Visa Acceptance APIs through function calling.
-The library provides tools for invoice management and payment operations specifically for Visa Acceptance services, with support for customer information and enhanced invoice parameters.
+The Visa Acceptance Agent Toolkit seamlessly integrates with popular agent frameworks, including OpenAI's Agent SDK, Vercel's AI SDK, and the Model Context Protocol (MCP), for Visa Acceptance APIs.
+It offers a specialized set of tools designed to help you manage invoices, create payment links, and perform other Visa Acceptance-related operations.

-Included below are basic instructions, but refer to the [TypeScript](/typescript) package for more information.

 ## TypeScript

 ### Installation

-You don't need this source code unless you want to modify the package.
-If you just want to use the package run:
+If you simply want to use the toolkit without modifying its source code, install it via:

 ```sh
 npm install @visaacceptance/agent-toolkit